-We have audited the financial statements of the governmental activities of the Monrovia's Housing Successor as of and for the year ended June 30, 2015, and the related notes to the financial statements, which collectively comprise Monrovia's Housing Successor's basic financial statements.
-We issued our report thereon dated December 7, 2015, which contained an unmodified opinion on those financial statements.
+We have audited the financial statements of the governmental activities of the Monrovia Housing Successor as of and for the year ended June 30, 2017, and have issued our report thereon dated December 7, 2017, which contained an unmodified opinion on those financial statements.
 Our audit was conducted for the purpose of forming an opinion on the financial statements as a whole.
-The accompanying report on excess/surplus calculation is presented for purposes of additional analysis only and is not a required part of the basic financial statements.
-Such information is the responsibility of management and was derived from and relates directly to the underlying accounting and other records used to prepare the basic financial statements.
+The accompanying report on excess/surplus calculation is presented for purposes of additional analysis only and is not a required part of the financial statements.
+Such information is the responsibility of management and was derived from the financial statements.
 The report on excess/surplus calculation has not been subjected to the auditing procedures applied in the audit of the basic financial statements, and accordingly, we do not express an opinion or provide any assurance.